 The foundation for Waynesboro’s industrial activity was laid by George Frick, who operated at a number of locations in the Waynesboro area.
 His invention of a steam engine, small enough for farm use, replaced cumbersome horse-powers.
 He founded the Frick Company in 1873.
 The firm switched to making refrigeration and air conditioning equipment and is now part of Johnson Controls.
 They are still one of the leading employers in the Waynesboro area.

 Shortly after Mr. Frick established the Frick Company, two brothers, Abraham and Franklin Landis, came to the area from Lancaster County.
 With their inventive minds they manufactured the first cylindrical grinding machine in 1883.
 They formed a partnership in 1889 to manufacture and market the grinder, and six machines were sold in the first year of operation.
 A patent was granted to Abraham B. Landis in 1890, based on the 1883 design.
-The partnership was succeeded by the Landis Tool Company in 1897 and is now a division of Litton Industries.
+The partnership was succeeded by the Landis Tool Company in 1897 and operated at that location until recently.
+The complex has seen a rejuvenation since it has been purchased by D. L. George and Sons.

 Education and religion have played a vital part in the cultural activity of the community.
 The first church and school, built somewhere between 1770 and 1780, still stands on Bourns Hill overlooking a school complex of 3 modern buildings.
 The log structure, often referred to as Bourns Cabin was used as a school on weekdays and as a church on Sundays.
 Early records of one schoolmaster indicated he had 17 pupils who were charged about $5.00 each for a 6 month session.
 Today, the Waynesboro School District consists of 4 elementary school buildings, 1 middle school building and 1 senior high building, all with a total enrollment of about 4,300.